earthlab/abc-classroom/docs/manage-assignments/new_assignment.rst

 There are two template scripts or commands that you can use

-1. ``abc-new-template``: Use this for creating the initial template repository When used with the optional --github flag, you can push to github after files are updated.
+1. ``abc-new-template``: Use this for creating the initial template repository When used with the optional --github flag, you can push to GitHub  after files are updated.
-2. ``abc-update-template``: Quickly update your template repo and push to github.
-No flag is needed to push to github.
+2. ``abc-update-template``: Quickly update your template repo and push to GitHub .
+No flag is needed to push to GitHub .

 .. note::
   ``abc-update-template`` is a convenience function - both